04 Feb Are agents worth the commission they get?

 There is no such thing as ‘one size fits all’.
 Professional agents have an eye for what will attract the eventual buyer.
 What should be featured in the marketing.
 How best to describe and represent it and they tailor-make marketing campaigns to appeal to the right buyer group.
 It’s not a skill learned overnight.

 There’s a lot more to selling a home than meets the eye, and most listing agents earn their keep by dodging bullets and avoiding common obstacles.
 That is called experience and that is why you are paid a commission.

 There is a reason why sellers need to get lost when buyers are present.
 It is because most can’t help themselves and they want to take over the agents job.
 Sometimes it is not what you say it is how you say it and knowing when to speak.
 Agents are also detached and can read the body language.
 Most of my buyer clients feel restricted when a homeowner is lurking during a showing.
 Without a third person in the mix – the agent – buyers feel uneasy and often feel like they cannot ask real questions for fear of insulting the owner.

 A lot happens after someone says they want to buy.
 Negotiation, contract, due diligence such as building and pest inspections, valuation, contract deadlines and then settlement.
 Sure a solicitor can do most of that but what you bring to the table is the ability to negotiate so that it becomes a win/win.

-There are some basic reasons why I feel comfortable to make this statement:
+There are some basic reasons why I feel comfortable making this statement:

-The bottom line is that your commission is not the cost to the seller of getting a sale – it is the price paid for your expertise, market knowledge and above all negotiation skill.
+The bottom line is that your commission is not the cost to the seller of getting a sale – it is the price paid for your expertise, market knowledge, and above all negotiation skills.
 Never undersell yourself!